nathanvale/form-foundations/.github/ISSUE_TEMPLATE/Feature_request.md

 ---
 name: "\U0001F680Feature request"
-about: Suggest an idea for Formik
+about: Suggest an idea for Form Foundations
 ---

 ## 🚀 Feature request